Inception (noun) an event that is a beginning; a first part or stage of subsequent events

 Inception service startup flags.

-./InceptionApplication -folder_input input/ -folder_output output/ -folder_process process/ -folder_script script/ -folder_error error/ -folder_log log/
+./ServiceInception -folder_input input/ -folder_output output/ -folder_process process/ -folder_script script/ -folder_error error/ -folder_log log/

-This starts Inception as a standalone application which can also be used as a systemd service. -start_daemon can be passed to start Inception as a background initd daemon (service).
+-start_daemon is passed to start Inception as a background initd daemon (service).
 The design allows shared directories to be used for input and output queues, and allows use of higher-speed storage for thread-processing space.

 Script Creation

-Inception Script Creation Flags:
+Inception Script Creation Flags.

-./InceptionApplication -test_source path/source_file -test_target path/target_file
+-test_target path/target_file

 -test_script path/script_file